A More Powerful Two-Sample Test in High Dimensions using Random Projection: Introduction

-Due to the well-known degradation of $\hat{\Sigma}$ as an estimate of $\Sigma$ in high dimensions, the line of research on extensions of the Hotelling test has focused on replacing $\hat{\Sigma}$ in the definition of $T^2$ with other estimators of $\Sigma$.
-For instance, BS~\cite{BS96} proposed a test statistic based on the quantity $(\bar{X}-\bar{Y})^{\top}(\bar{X}-\bar{Y})$, which can be viewed as replacing $\hat{\Sigma}$ with $I_{p\times p}$.
-It was shown by BS that their statistic achieves non-trivial asymptotic power whenever the ratio $p/n$ converges to a constant $c\in (0,\infty)$.
+Due to the well-known degradation of $\hat{\Sigma}$ as an estimate of $\Sigma$ in high dimensions, the line of research on extensions of Hotelling test for problem \eqref{origproblem} has focused on replacing $\hat{\Sigma}$ in the definition of $T^2$ with other estimators of $\Sigma$.
+In the paper \cite{BS96}, BS proposed a test statistic based on the quantity $(\bar{X}-\bar{Y})^{\top}(\bar{X}-\bar{Y})$, which can be viewed as replacing $\hat{\Sigma}$ with $I_{p\times p}$.
+It was shown by BS that this statistic achieves non-trivial asymptotic power whenever the ratio $p/n$ converges to a constant $c\in (0,\infty)$.
 This statistic was later refined by Chen and Qin~\cite{CQ2010} (CQ for short) who showed that the same asymptotic power can be achieved without imposing any explicit restriction on the limit of $p/n$.
 Another direction was considered by Srivastava and Du~\cite{SD2008,Srivastava2009} (SD for short), who proposed a test statistic based on $(\bar{X}-\bar{Y})^{\top} \hat{D}^{-1}(\bar{X}-\bar{Y})$, where $\hat{D}$ is the diagonal matrix associated with $\hat{\Sigma}$, i.e. $\hat{D}_{ii}=\hat{\Sigma}_{ii}$.
 This choice ensures that $\hat{D}$ is invertible for all dimensions $p$ with probability 1.
-Srivastava and Du demonstrated that their test for problem~\eqref{origproblem} has superior asymptotic power to the tests of BS and CQ under a particular parameter setting and local alternative when $n=\mathcal{O}(p)$.
-To the best of our knowledge, the procedures of CQ and SD represent the state-of-the-art among tests for problem \eqref{origproblem}\footnote{The tests of BS, CQ, and SD actually extend somewhat beyond \eqref{origproblem} in that their asymptotic power functions have been obtained under data-generating distributions more general than Gaussian, e.g. satisfying simple moment conditions.
-The analysis of CQ also allows for the data-generating distributions to have unequal covariance matrices.} with a known asymptotic power function under the scaling $(p,n)\to\infty$.
+Srivastava and Du demonstrated that their test has superior asymptotic power to the tests of BS and CQ under a certain parameter setting and local alternative when $n=\mathcal{O}(p)$.
+To the best of our knowledge, the procedures of CQ and SD represent the state-of-the-art among tests for problem \eqref{origproblem}\footnote{The tests of BS, CQ, and SD actually extend somewhat beyond the problem \eqref{origproblem} in that their asymptotic power functions have been obtained under data-generating distributions more general than Gaussian, e.g. satisfying simple moment conditions.} with a known asymptotic power function under the scaling $(p,n)\to\infty$.